QCDIS/NaaVRE-website/Readiness-level-framework.md

 Version 1.0.0

-NaaVRE enables scientists to create their own virtual labs, by providing the infrastructure by providing the infrastructure for easy experiment design, modification, and execution.
+NaaVRE facilitates data processing, data analysis, and simulation by enabling scientists to create their own virtual labs.
-A collaborative effort between ecosystem specialists, computational scientists, and development and operations engineers ensures that virtual labs are optimized to support research effectively.
+A collaborative effort between ecosystem specialists, computational scientists, data scientists, and development and operations engineers ensures that virtual labs are optimized to support research effectively.
 Virtual labs evolve through distinct stages: Initially, development is the primary focus.
 As the lab matures, it transitions to support a first user, and ultimately, multiple users can conduct experiments within the environment.

 This readiness level framework assists researchers in building virtual labs by:
 - Defining the content of virtual labs.
 - Describing the roles involved in the development and use of a virtual lab.
-- Describing the progression of a virtual lab through readiness levels, highlighting milestones and requirements.
+- Describing the progression of a virtual lab through readiness levels, highlighting requirements, milestones and responsibilities.

 ## Content of a virtual lab
 A virtual lab can contain four types of assets <span style="color:green">(Should we choose between the terms: resource & asset?
 Nanohub uses “resource”.
 Maybe we should discuss this with domain scientists)</span>:
 - The codebase: Any code written for the virtual lab.
-- Libraries: Used by the codebase, but not written for the virtual lab.
+- Libraries: Code used by the codebase, but not written for the virtual lab.
-- Data: <span style="color:green">What do we consider to be the role of datasets in the NaaVRE virtual lab?
-Data will be produced by processing, analysis, and simulations, but do we want to store these internally? </span>
+- Data: Stored data that is produced by data processing, data analysis, and simulations in NaaVRE.
-- Containerized cells and workflow.
+- Containerized cells and workflows.

-Besides assets, we encourage the creators of a virtual lab to support the usability of the assets, by creating the following documents:
+Besides assets, we encourage the creators of a virtual lab to support the usability of the assets, by providing documents:
 - Metadata.
 - Documentation, including a tutorial.
 - Software management plan <span style="color:green">(Do we need a virtual lab to specify who is planning to upkeep the virtual lab?
 Shall we focus on getting a readiness level framework which mentions a software management plan, and work out the details of what should be in the software management plan later?
 I think a software management plan belongs to a readiness level which no lab will currently reach.)</span>

-Currently, NaavRE is mostly used for scientific Workflows e.g. data processing, data analysis, and simulation. <span style="color:green">Integrate this sentence in the story.</span>

 ## Virtual lab roles
 NaaVRE aims to be a virtual research environment (VRE) that enables experts in computational ecology and ecological data analysis to create virtual labs in which users conduct their research.
-Our platform needs contributions from multiple roles to enable innovative research methods:
+Our platform needs contributions from the following roles to enable innovative research methods:
-- Virtual lab core developer: Creates a new virtual lab in NaaVRE.
-Virtual lab core development is done in a co-development process with the DevOps engineers at LifeWatch.
+- Virtual lab core developers: Create a new virtual lab in NaaVRE.
 - Virtual lab code reviewer: Provides feedback during core development on the user-friendliness, maintainability, and robustness of the source code and other assets.
-We recommend starting with reviews as early on in the development process, as this may contribute to a clear architecture, and good code quality.
-- Virtual lab quality assurance engineer: If core developers and reviewers believe the virtual lab to be ready to be used by others, people who were not involved in the development of the virtual lab, can try out the virtual lab with a fresh pair of eyes and do suggestions.
-Quality assurance can help the core development team identify issues arising when others start using the virtual lab.
-Therefore, it is good to do quality assurance before others who are not in the same institute as the core developers start using the virtual lab.
 - Virtual lab developer: Once a virtual lab has reached a stage in which it can be used by others, users can expand and adapt the source code to suit their needs.
 - Virtual lab user: Researchers couple virtual labs assets, use their own datasets, and set their own parameters to run their own experiments in the virtual lab.
   - Golden user: First user of the virtual lab.